• Skip to main content

 Yes, the recipe for the dough is the same.
 Heat the oil to 350F or 180C, no more, or the empanadas will remain raw inside and very golden on the outside.

-What can I do so that the empanadas do not burst in the oven?
+What can I do so the empanadas do not burst in the oven?

-Why do you recommend dividing the dough into portions, not rolling half the dough, and cutting the rounds with a plate?
+Why do you recommend dividing the dough into portions, not rolling half, and cutting the rounds with a plate?

-The more times you roll the dough, gather leftovers, and use it again, the more difficult the dough becomes to work with, it loses flexibility, and if it develops a lot of gluten, the dough cooks hard.
+The more times you roll the dough, gather leftovers, and use it again, the more challenging to work the dough becomes.
+It loses flexibility, and the dough bakes hard because it develops a lot of gluten.

 Uses of Empanada Dough in Chile:

-The most traditional ones are the Empanadas de Pino (onion, beef, hard-boiled egg, raisins) many families eat them every Sunday for the big family lunch.
-Also, the Fried Shrimp & Cheese Empanadas are found in coastal towns and restaurants.
+The most traditional ones are the Empanadas de Pino (onion, beef, hard-boiled egg, raisins).
+Many families eat them every Sunday for the big family lunch.
+Also, Fried Shrimp and cheese Empanadas are found in coastal towns and restaurants.
 Kids are usually big fans of the Cheese Empanada.

 Print